 A strong butt is something to be proud of, and in honor of your booty, the Girls Gone Strong have compiled this list to help you design your glute training.
 Indeed squats, deadlifts, and hip thrusts are amazing for developing your glutes, are the king of lifts, but today we want to highlight a few other very effective glute exercises.

 5 Glute Exercises You Might Not Be Doing

 1. Lateral Band Walks

-Keep the same same distance between feet at all times and maintain tension on the bands.
+- Maintain a sizable distance between your feet at all times, and maintain tension on the bands.